kant/watson-training-from-on-prem-data/README.md

   network interfaces.

-> It's worth mentioning that `loopback` addresses (e.g. `127.0.0.1`) will not work here, because IBM Cloud services consuming the secure gateway cannot distinguish between their own `loopback` interfaces and one on the other end of a secure gateway.
+> It's worth mentioning that `loopback` addresses (e.g. `127.0.0.1`) will not work here, because IBM Cloud services consuming the Secure Gateway will not be able to distinguish between their own `loopback` interfaces and a `loopback` interface` on your end of the Secure Gateway.

 For the purposes of this code pattern, we'll assume that your LAN IP is `192.168.1.100`.